How to apply for the van, pickup and trailer permit

 Yes, you can apply for a van permit - select 'hire vehicle' in the 'type of vehicle' field.
 Please, be aware this will only be valid for 7 days.
 You can apply for subsequent permits for a 'hire vehicle', but overall you will be allocated 12 visits per year not per permit.

 You will need to take your permit, your hire documentation together with proof of residency to the recycling centre, where you will be asked for proof that it is a hire vehicle.
 Without the correct documentation, you will be refused entry into the site.

 If you have a permit for a personal vehicle and then need a permit for a hire vehicle, you can apply for it online.
 The hire permit will run along side your personal permit for 7 days, after this it will expire and your personal permit will continue.

 I have hired a man and van to get rid of my waste - can he have a permit?

 No. As soon as you give your waste to someone else and pay for them to take it away, it becomes commercial waste.
-It must be taken to a waste transfer station where it will be weighed and you will have to pay for its disposal.
+It must be taken to a waste transfer station where it will be weighed and they will have to pay for its disposal.